kernvalley/events.kernvalley.us/_events/2020-whiskey-flat-days-kickoff-dinner.md

 at Ewing's on the Kern.
 Dinner will be yer choice of Chicken or Tri Tip.
 Price is $32 dollars which includes tip.

-> **Tickets arew no longer available for purchase online.
+> **Tickets are no longer available for purchase online.
 Please check with Ewings for the availability of the remaining tickets.**

 - 5pm: Social